 Q: How many days can I have for a Family Caregiver Leave?

 You are allowed to take up to eight weeks per year for each specified family member.
+A “week” is defined as running from Sunday to Saturday.
 You can take these eight weeks separately or consecutively.

-You are allowed to take leave for a period of days in a week.
-However, if you take these part days in a week, you are considered to have used up one week out of your eight-week entitlement.
+You are allowed to take leave for a period of days in a week, meaning that it is not necessary for you to take the entire week from Sunday to Saturday off.
+You could, for example, take only Monday and Tuesday off, or Wednesday and Thursday.
+However, if you take these part days in a week, you are considered to have used up one full week out of your eight-week entitlement.

 Q: Do I have to tell my employer in advance before I take a Family Caregiver Leave?